yangyang020301/Data-and-analysis-scripts-for-the-WD-IMBH-tidal-study/README.md

 ## Repository Structure

-notebooks/   # Jupyter notebooks used for figure generation

-data_npz/    # Data files used to reproduce the figures

-rt_interpolant_function/  # Interpolant functions used to compute the tidal disruption radius

-function_py/ # Python functions and analysis scripts

-Figure/    # The figures in the paper (9 figures)
+notebooks/ # Jupyter notebooks used for figure generation data_npz/ # Data files used to reproduce the figures rt_interpolant_function/ # Interpolant functions for tidal disruption radius function_py/ # Python functions and analysis scripts Figure/ # Figures from the paper (9 figures)

-README.md  # This file
+README.md # Project description
 LICENSE # MIT License

-.gitgnore
+.gitignore # Files ignored by git

 ## Environment and Dependencies